ArjunaWahyu/MDLBEEWS/README.md

 ## Our Test

 The experimental setup leverages high-performance hardware to ensure optimal computational efficiency and reliability.
 It features an Intel® Core™ i9-13900K processor, renowned for its exceptional processing capabilities, paired with 128 GB of memory to accommodate large-scale seismic datasets and intensive real-time computations.
 The system also integrates an NVIDIA GeForce RTX 4090 GPU, which provides advanced graphics rendering and robust support for machine learning algorithms.
 Furthermore, a 4 TB solid-state drive (SSD) is utilized to facilitate rapid data access and storage of extensive seismic records, enabling seamless execution of automated workflows and real-time analysis.

+The MDLBEEWS system is developed using a set of well-established libraries and tools to ensure reliability, scalability, and high performance.
+It requires Python (version 3.7 or higher) as the core programming language.
+Containerization and orchestration are managed using Docker (version 28.2.2) and Docker Compose (version 2.37.1).
+For real-time data streaming and message brokering, the system uses `kafka-python>=2.0.2`.
+Deep learning functionalities are powered by `tensorflow>=2.10.0`, while `fastapi>=0.68.0` is used for building high-performance APIs.
+Seismic data processing is handled by `obspy>=1.2.2`, and real-time, bidirectional communication is supported by `websockets>=10.3`.
+The system also utilizes `numpy>=1.21.0` for efficient numerical computations.

 To ensure the reliability and consistency of the results, the evaluation was conducted using a dataset comprising 100 individual samples.
 The final performance metrics were derived by calculating the average across all samples, thereby minimizing the impact of outliers and random fluctuations.
 This approach provides a robust representation of the system’s capabilities under typical operating conditions and enhances the statistical validity of the findings.